Come to Life (song): Release and promotion

-On August 29, 2021, "Come to Life" was included as the 22nd track on West's 10th studio album Donda.
+On August 29, 2021, "Come to Life" was included as the 22nd track on Donda.

 A music video for the song was released on September 2, 2021.
 The video features footage from the album's third public listening event at Soldier Field in Chicago on August 26, capturing West getting set on fire while sitting in a replica of his childhood home and wearing protective gear.
 The home is also set alight, accompanied by onlookers watching the scene.
 West then stands up and walks out, though remains covered in flames, before he is extinguished.
-The rapper's wife Kim Kardashian slowly approaches the center of the stadium as she wears a Balenciaga wedding dress, reuniting with him for the video's conclusion.
+The rapper's then-wife Kim Kardashian slowly approaches the center of the stadium as she wears a Balenciaga wedding dress, reuniting with him for the video's conclusion.
 Variety's Jem Aswad named West setting on fire and reuniting with Kardashian as "two of the more remarkable scenes" of the event, while Laura Harding of the Irish Independent depicted the rapper as being "engulfed" by fire.
 At Vulture, Bethy Squires compared West setting alight to the house in the film Badlands (1973) and the main character of the essays When You Are Engulfed in Flames (2008).

 On October 16, 2021, West performed "Come to Life" as part of his four-song set at the wedding reception for Tiffany & Co. executive Alexandre Arnault and D'estree founder Geralde Guyot in Venice, Italy.
 During the performance, he wore a Halloween mask and a large suit jacket.

+Critical reception

+"Come to Life" received acclaim from music critics.
+Writing for Variety, Chris Willman praised the song, believing "it might be the best thing he’s ever done — certainly it’s the most beautiful".
+Calling it the most focused song on Donda, he praised how West "utterly drops the pride" in his lyrics "to focus on depression and humility, accompanied by cascading, overlapping pianos and guitar chords straight off a pure pop album… a great one."

+Accolades

-Variety named it the 11th best song of 2021.
+Variety named "Come to Life" the 11th best song of 2021.